NetRun Help

 your randomly generated password, you can

 reset your NetRun password here.
 NetRun passwords are long randomly generated strings.
+Sorry, there's currently no way to set a custom password!

 The password reset script mails your randomly generated password